Recreation Fee Subsidy Program

 - In-person: at any City of Richmond recreation facility or the Richmond Cultural Centre

 At this time, we are not accepting application submissions or providing in-person application support at the Public Works Yard.
 Call the Subsidy office at 604-247-4909, if you need assistance with your application.

 City Hall Drop Box instructions

 - Completed RFSP applications MUST be sealed in an envelope and clearly labelled Recreation Fee Subsidy Program.

-- The City Hall Drop Box is available 24 hours per day/seven days per week.
+- The City Hall Drop Box is always available.

 - Youth Agreements

 - Income Assistance